rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 The following items are needed:
 1. microSD card for main storage
 2. SD adapter
-2. USB keyboard and mouse
+3. USB keyboard and mouse
-3. Computer display (HDMI or DP)
+4. Computer display (HDMI or DP)
-4. Wifi dongle

 ### Contents
 * TOC